 Julie Vick, Author of Babies Don’t Make Small Talk (So Why Should I?)

-My recommendation: Michelle Woo’s new book Horizontal Parenting offers ways for parents to entertain their kids while lying down.
+My recommendation: Michelle Woo’s book Horizontal Parenting offers ways for parents to entertain their kids while lying down.
 As any parent knows, a book like this will be invaluable on days when you are feeling exhausted.
+Get it at Bookshop or Amazon.

 Get more funny book recommendations in my newsletter.